17 Types Of Rakes (Uses & Pictures)

 When the season is right, there are few things better than picking some ripe berries.
 However, you don’t have to struggle for each berry.
 A berry rake can help a lot.
 These look like small buckets with a handle.

-Rather than having a rounded shape, though, these rakes have one flat side with an edge made up of metal tongs.
+Rather than having a rounded shape, though, these tools have one flat side with an edge made up of metal tongs.
 Berry rakes are used to scoop the berries from trees.
 The tines help pull them from the branch, and the bucket catches them as they fall.

-If you have a berry tree, these rakes can help you save time and enjoy your fresh snacks more conveniently.
+If you have a berry tree, these models can help you save time and enjoy your fresh snacks more conveniently.
 Plus, it keeps you from picking berries up off the ground as they fall.

 Root Rake